 The scar from your previous caesarean is strong.
 While many people fear that the scar will rupture and cause the death of the mother and/ or her child, medical studies have shown that this risk is greatly overstated.

-VBAC planning?
-Had a caesarean and thinking about having a VBAC (vaginal birth after caesarean) next time around?
-This great VBAC article is chock full of advice, tips and beautiful birth photos from mothers who have done it!
-Find out what they'd like to share to help you plan an empowering vaginal birth after caesarean.
+Thinking about having a VBAC (vaginal birth after caesarean)?
+This inspirational VBAC article is chock full of advice, tips and beautiful photos from mammas who have done it!

 Having seen many water births as a doula, I can say that they are amongst the most beautiful births I have ever seen.
 There's something so soothing about birth in water.
 The babies are often so calm at birth, you may think that they aren't breathing - but they just aren't crying.
 Of course, the baby still gets its oxygen from the placenta while under water, so its a very safe and beautiful way to give birth.